 All students who withdraw in good standing may re-enter into the course of study without the loss of credit for prior hours and projects earned during the prior enrollment, provided it is within 6 years from the date of withdraw.
 All records of the students are stored for 6 years and it is the responsibility of the student to maintain all documents received from the institution.
 The academy reserves the right to evaluate the previous enrollment and to verify that the student was in good standing with the academy before the student is accepted for re-enrollment.
-A student withdrawn from the Academy is required to pay the re-registration fee of \$75.00 for documentation and applicable tuition/fees.
+A student withdrawn from the Academy is required to pay the re-registration fee of \$75.00 for documentation.
+If the student transferred to another institution before returning to the Academy, those hours and projects earned at the institution may also be credited to the student for the new re-enrollment.
 Each re-entry is treated on an individual basis.
-The Academy reserves the right to reject students who were terminated by the Academy.